MilesCranmer/gso/README.md

 ### Tools

 There is a shell utility in `tools`.
 It simply calls the GSO command and dumps the result to the /dev/stdout.
-Place it in your `/usr/bin` (or anywhere on the `PATH`), then call it as you normally would, from the command lin.e
+Place it in your `/usr/bin` (or anywhere on the `PATH`), then call it as you normally would, from the command line.

 Docker
 ------